virtualzone/tubewarder/README.md

 ## Getting started
 Make sure you have Java 1.8 installed.

-You can download a pre-built JAR file from the [Releases Page](https://github.com/weweave/tubewarder/releases).
-After downloading tubewarder-swarm.jar, run it with this command:
+You can download a pre-built release from the [Releases Page](https://github.com/weweave/tubewarder/releases).
+After downloading the release, unzip it, change to the extracted directory, and run Tubewarder with this command:

 ```
+unzip tubewarder.zip
+cd tubewarder
 java -jar tubewarder-swarm.jar
 ```

+Make sure to change to the directory tubewarder-swarm.jar is located in!
+Otherwise the output handlers residing in libs/ can't be found.

 If you want to build from the most recent source code instead, use the following commands: